Can Decision Trees Teach Large Language Models? Distilling Verbalized Knowledge for Molecular Property Prediction: Ablation Studies

 \textbf{Setup}.
-In TreeKD, the prompt that is associated with an input molecule sequentially includes its SMILES string, its found FGs, and a predictive rule, as exemplified in Figure \ref{fig-3}.
-Therefore, to better understand the effect of the proposed method, we conduct ablational experiments on the TDC benchmark using evolved variants of the prompt and sequentially measure performance gains.
-Note that using solely the SMILES string in the prompt simply reflects the naive method.
+To understand the impact of each component in the prompt for an input molecule, including the SMILES string, the identified FGs, and the predictive rule, we conduct ablation experiments using progressively evolved prompt variants and sequentially measure performance gains.

-Table \ref{tab-3} presents the performance gains on the TDC benchmark using Gemma-2-2B and Granite-3.3-2B.
-Noticeably, providing LLMs with all FGs found in the molecule enhances their performance on most properties (16/22 for Gemma-2-2B and 16/22 for Granite-3.3-2B).
-This is likely due to the activation of their understanding of the relationship between found FGs and the properties \cite{wellawatte2025human}, which is acquired in the pretraining phase.
-On top of that, providing LLMs with the predictive rule (TreeKD) also enhances the performance of LLMs on most properties (16/22 for Gemma-2-2B and 19/22 for Granite-3.3-2B).
-For instance, performance gains of TreeKD over the naive method on Caco-2 Permeability derived in the previous section, i.e., \texttt{+}0.071 and \texttt{+}0.095, of which \texttt{+}0.055 and \texttt{+}0.072, respectively, are attributable to providing LLMs with all FGs found in the molecule.
+\textbf{Results}.
+Table \ref{tab-2} presents such performance gains.
+Notably, providing LLMs with all FGs found in the input molecule enhances their performance on most tasks (16/22 for Gemma-2-2B and 16/22 for Granite-3.3-2B).
+This is likely because LLMs activate their pretrained understanding of FGs when these are presented via standardized names.
+On top of that, providing LLMs with the predictive rule (TreeKD) also enhances the performance of LLMs on most tasks (16/22 for Gemma-2-2B and 19/22 for Granite-3.3-2B).
+For instance, performance gains of TreeKD over naive training on Ames Mutagenicity are +0.053 and +0.059, of which +0.029 and +0.037, respectively, are attributable to providing LLMs with all FGs, while +0.024 and +0.022 come from the predictive rule.
+However, we also notice consistent harms on certain tasks such as LD50 and BBB, where the properties lean more toward global information than FGs \cite{gadaleta2019sar, grant2025blood}.